 - The eponymous "Schlachthof-fünf" from Kurt Vonnegut's Slaughterhouse-Five, the address of a Dresden POW Camp during World War II.
 It's somewhat subverted by the fact that the prison camp is, through a clerical error, remarkably well supplied, and is one of the few safe places when the Allies bomb the city.

 - A Song of Ice and Fire: Cartographers in this series are often blunt and to the point.
-So, on your own head be it if you thought "Cape Wrath" in the Stormlands was just being metaphorical, so neglected to pack your waterproofs.
+So, on your own head be it if you thought "Cape Wrath" in the Stormlands was just being metaphorical, so neglected to pack both decent waterproofs and windbreaks.

-- House Bolton, reluctant bannermen to House Stark, have their primary seat at a lovely little place called the Dreadfort.
-As their banner is that of a flayed man, one can imagine the sorts of things that historically took place there — and still do.
+- House Bolton, reluctant bannermen to House Stark, have their primary seat at a lovely little place called "the Dreadfort".
+As their banner is that of a flayed man, one can easily imagine the sorts of things that historically took place there — and, upon occasion, still do.

 - The Haunted Forest may not be literally haunted, but the countless tales told in Westeros of the monsters, barbarians and worse that live there more than explain its name and reputation.

-- Other ominous names in Westeros and Essos include the Hellholt (not a bad place itself, but the deserts around it are unbearable), Shipbreaker Bay, the Gulf of Grief, and Slaver’s Bay.
+- Other ominous names in Westeros and Essos include the Hellholt (not a bad place in itself, but the deserts and geysers around it are unbearably hot), Shipbreaker Bay (guess why it's called that), the Gulf of Grief (ditto), and Slavers Bay (whose primary pillar of the economy is... guess).

-- In Essos, a ruined city used as the equivalent of a leper colony is called the Sorrows, and a particularly dangerous stretch of land passing very close to the feared ruins of Valyria is known as the Demon Road.
+- In Essos, a ruined city used as the equivalent of a leper colony is now called "the Sorrows", and a particularly dangerous stretch of the otherwise typical Valyrian road network that passes very close to what are now the feared volcanic ruins of Valyria is known as "the Demon Road".
+It was a wonder of the world.
+Once.

 - Sometimes this is played with: the grim-sounding Winterfell is the home of some of the story's most heroic characters.
 It is somewhat fitting, however, in that region it's located in is, well, extremely wintry.